CS5500-24Fall-Group5/calc-sheet-analysis/submissions/CALC-SHEET.md

 * `getDocumentNameFromWindow` is a function that extracts the document name from the current URL.
 It parses the path portion of the URL, finds the document name, and returns it.
 If there is not enough information in the URL (e.g. the path portion is missing), it returns an empty string.

+* `resetURL(documentName)` is used to update the browser address bar when the URL changes.
+It removes the last part of the URL and adds the new document name to the URL.
+It uses `window.history.pushState`to update the URL and reload the page.

 ### State Management

 ```typescript